LPG cars – the ultimate guide

 With fuel prices seemingly ever on the rise, the average motorist is forced to pay whatever the Government and oil companies deem is the ‘fair’ price, but there’s an alternative, LPG cars.

 LPG or liquefied petroleum gas to give it its full name is a by-product of refining crude oil, as well as the processing of natural gas liquids.
-It used to just be burnt off, but these days it’s often captured and used.
+It used to just be burnt off, but these days it’s captured and put into use.

 In the UK it’s supplied by Autogas, a subsidiary of Calor.